Congregation Beth Avraham

 By the early '70s Bethlehem Steel and the congregation started to dwindle, and by 1977 there was no rabbi and the synagogue had declined.
 For about two decades, it was considered a closed facility.
 Preparations were made to dispose of the assets and it seemed that all was lost.
 Then, in September of 2003, Bob Trotner hired the shul's first rabbi in 25 years.
 By Passover 2004, there were several congregants consisting of mostly children, teens and young adults.

-That Passover, the congregation was renamed Beth Avraham after its first rabbi; Rabbi Avraham Mowitz, who served 30 years with distinction to this wonderful Synagogue.
+That Passover, the congregation was renamed Beth Avraham after its first rabbi, Rabbi Avraham Mowitz, who served this wonderful Synagogue with distinction for 30 years.

 YOU BELONG AT BETH AVRAHAM!